gogitdb/gitdb/README.md

 ## What is GitDB?

-GitDB is to Go what Mnesia is to Erlang
+> GitDB is not a binary.
+It’s a library!

+GitDB is a decentralized document database written in Go.
+It provides database-like functionalities via strictly defined interfaces.

+GitDB allows developers to create Models of objects in their application which implement a Model Interface that can access it's persistence features.
+This allows GitDB to work with these objects in database operations.

+## Why GitDB - motivation behind project?

+- A need for a database that was quick and simple to set up
+- A need for a database that was decentralized and each participating client in a system can store their data independent of other clients.

+## Features

-- Decentralized database
+- Decentralized
-- Document database
+- Document store
-- Embedded into the go application
+- Embedded into your go application
-- Supports Encryption (encrypt on write, decrypt on read)
+- Encryption (encrypt on write, decrypt on read)
-- Supports multiple data formats e.g Json, Bson (more to come...)
-- Supports record locking.
+- Record locking.
 - Simple Indexing System
-- Decentralization is achieved with git
-- Data is stored in blocks (blocks can be dynamic or static)
-- A block can contain many records...
+- Transactions

 ## Project versioning